 423 S. Line Street • 662-227-3370 Another component of the Dropout Prevention Plan is the relocation and expansion of the Parent Center.
 The Center is housed in the Adult Education Center on Line Street.
 Director of Community Services Lynne Russell says, “The Parent Center offers practical methods for parents to promote school readiness, involvement, and more effective parenting strategies.
 Information concerning college entrance tests and scholarship opportunities is also available.
 Thanks to the 21st Century Grant, the Parent Center now offers on-line access and assistance with five new computers for parents to apply for student college admission, assist with classroom projects, and research topics."

 Parenting Classes-The Parent Resource Center has hosted classes and Pre-College Parent Orientation.
-The classes are usually on Tuesdays at the Meeting Room (old cafeteria) in the Adult Education Building (old Lizzie Horn) from 5:00 p.m.-6:00 p.m.
+The classes are usually on Tuesdays at the Meeting Room (Room 10) in the Adult Education Building (old Lizzie Horn) from 5:00 p.m.-6:00 p.m.

 Parent Center Hours Times may vary- call Christy Harris at 227-3370 for an appointment